axelrogg/linear-interpolator/README.md

-# lionel
+A linear interpolator for the terminal.

-A linear interpolator
+The UI sucks but it works.